235u/proposals/OpenChargePointProtocol/README.md

 > We are looking for someone able to do the job in record time, a rock star, so if you think you are the one, we are ready to agree a much better deal for you.

 What does "record time" mean to you (as a period of time, and as an amount of work in hours)?
+Could you (always) respond in "record time" yourself, providing valuable feedback (within 24 hours)?

 Can you afford a "rock star"?
 What does "a much better deal" mean in numbers?

 Could you provide a "rock star" requirements specification, covering functional and non-functional requirements as well (besides the [official OCCP documentation](https://www.openchargealliance.org/downloads))?